PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter11/Tutorial/README.md

 ]
 ```

-A flattened version of this array to `d3.extent()` will return what we need to compute the extent and set up the domain for `app.scale.temp`.
+Passing a flattened version of this array to `d3.extent()` will return what we need to compute the extent and set up the domain for `app.scale.temp`.
 Add the following code to the `config()` function:

 ```js
 app.scale.temp.domain(d3.extent(series.flat()));